 The coronavirus crisis shrunk budgets and literally made people go back to their roots.
 The roots of small businesses are in the community.
 So, if you service people within a 50-mile radius (give or take), this article is for you.
 Here you will learn how to:

 - Find an efficient, low-cost way to attract and retain customers

 - Spread awareness about your business

 - Reconnect or form lasting relationships with your community

 - Create a lasting positive impact on locals

 The solution is called community outreach.

 Business Outreach Is a Win-Win For All Sides

 Giving back to your community will bring you closer to the people, and it can also directly boost your sales.
 Locals are always willing to buy from businesses they know firsthand.
-What is more, community involvement teaches your employees to care for more than just the money they’re paid, but to also connect with locals and the community they themselves are a part of.
-There’s an unexpected benefit for you as well.
-Many small business owners tend to forget that they, too, are part of a community, and lending time and money to those who support your business is a powerful way to build lasting relationships with people.
-Many marketing campaigns cannot achieve that.
+What is more, community involvement teaches your employees to care about more than just the money they are paid, but also connect with locals and the community where they themselves belong.

 So, here are some community outreach ideas for small businesses that you can start applying today.
 Most of these require funding on your part, but if you do it right, the ROI will more than repay your initial investment.